Rolmak06/ToolsForUnity/EditorWindows/ObjectFinder/README.md

 The Object Finder is the perfect tool to find lost GameObjects in your scenes but also in your project.
+You can choose to search in : current scene, opened scenes, project or everywhere !

 You can use as many filters as you want :